Maintaining your CPD is simple - follow the five steps to perfect CPD:

 Now it is time to monitor and record your progress against your plan, including recording items that you may not have planned for such as training, learning and experience which nevertheless have contributed to your professional development.
 Having said that CPD is all about quality of the learning rather than quantity of the activities performed.
 CPD-recording should not be input focused (list of date and actions) but output focus (what are the benefits of learning).

 IFST CPD categories all the learning and development for the 5 different learning activities.
-Most of the learning activities are easy however to identify but be mindful that if you consider activity being CPD but it is actually part of your normal working day in most instances it doesn’t qualify as development (CPD).
+Be mindful that if you consider activity being CPD but it is actually part of your normal working day (routine) in most instances it doesn’t qualify as development (CPD).

 It is useful to ask yourself the following questions: